handpoint/ecommdoc/docs/3dsecure.md

 Card details collected via mail or over the phone (MOTO) fall outside of the scope of SCA and do not require authentication.
 You can flag such payments by passing a value of ‘2’ in the `type` request field.

-#### Merchant Initiated Transactions (including recurring transactions)
+#### Merchant Initiated Transactions

 Payments made with saved cards when the Customer is not present in the payment flow may qualify as [Merchant Initiated Transactions](credentialsonfile).
 These payments fall outside of the scope of SCA however it is still up to the bank to decide whether authentication is needed for the payment.

-The initial payment that saved the card will still need to have obtained SCA or be exempt and agreement must be obtained from the Customer to charge their card at a later point.

-You can flag such payments by passing a value of ‘9’ (Continuous Authority) in the `type` request field or using an `rtAgreementType` that signifies the transaction as being Merchant Initiated.
+You can flag such payments by using an `rtAgreementType` that signifies the transaction as being Merchant Initiated.

 #### Low Value Exemption